About the school

 School building

-In the architecture of the school building, sustainability was kept in mind, and the main building material is local wood.
-At the time of the opening, the school building was the biggest wood building in Estonia with surface area spanning over 8200 m2.
+Sustainability was a key consideration in the architecture of the school building, with local wood as the primary building material.
+At the time of its opening, the school was the largest wooden building in Estonia, covering an area of over 8,200 m².

-The interior and atmosphere of the building is natural.
-There are real trees growing inside the building (in the foyer, in the open hall area and library), there are laboratories for natural science classes, music class, classrooms for projects and bigger auditoriums.
-There are also gyms and yoga room for practicing movement and sports of different kinds (both in the frames of official curriculum and after school training lessons).
+The interior of the building has a natural atmosphere.
+Real trees grow inside (in the foyer, open hall area, and library), and there are laboratories for natural science classes, music classrooms, project classrooms, and larger auditoriums.
+The facilities also include gyms and a yoga room for practicing various physical activities, both within the official curriculum and during after-school training sessions.

-The school building is surrounded by an open park together with an open air gym, ball court, ping pong tables and exhibition area.
-All of the above-mentioned are open to the local community and visitors as well.
-There are parking spots for several hundred bicycles at the open park area.
+The school is surrounded by an open park, which features an outdoor gym, a ball court, ping pong tables, and an exhibition area.
+All of these facilities are accessible to the local community and visitors.
+There are parking spots for several hundred bicycles in the park area.